2026 Hamilton, Ontario, municipal election: Ward 3 - Hamilton Centre

 Quantitative data analyst and activist Andrew Selman announced his intention to seek the Ward 3 council seat in a June 2025 interview with The Hamilton Spectator.
 Selman is a frequent delegate to Hamilton City Council, focusing on issues of transparency, city spending, and homeless encampments.
-Selman is vocal in his opposition to encampments, having made national news for his campaign against the makeshift communities.
+Selman gained national media attention for his opposition to the makeshift communities and made local news in May 2024 after rescuing a family from an apartment fire.
+Selman campaigned on opposing tax increases, launching a "Truth in Budgeting" initiative, supporting an "Equitable Recreation Strategy" to bring recreation investment into downtown, tackling urban blight, and promoting the demolition of abandoned buildings in the community.